iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 1. A recent release of Docker enterprise or community edition.
 Avoid using the Docker version shipped with your OS since these are mostly out of date.
 You can find installation instructions in the [official Docker documentation](https://docs.docker.com/engine/install/).
 2. [Docker Compose CLI plugin](https://docs.docker.com/compose/install/linux/).
 3. A registered domain name pointing to the public IP address of your server. _(optional if not using HTTPS)_
-4. Opening up the following ports in your servers firewall:
+4. Opening up the following ports in your server's firewall:

 - `15600 TCP` - Used for the IOTA-Core gossip.
 - `14626 UDP` - Used for the IOTA-Core autopeering.